TCleary24/PAM/README.md

 # PAM

 # Project Description
-completely discuss what PAM is and fully explain your project and the modifications your made.
-A reader should be able to duplicate your work directly by following your shared space.
-Graphics and images are very important to include.

 Description of PAM: Pluggable Authentication Modules (PAM) are a feature in Linux that function as an API that authenticates services and users on a system.
 This allows the rules for authentication to be dynamically configurable, allowing for a system administrator to define how users and applications authenticate within the Linux system. <br />
 <br />